The Troy, Hyperborea and Atlantis Connection

 Introduction

-The connections between the legends of Atlantis and Hyperborea, and the works of Homer represent a fascinating intersection of myth, philosophy, and epic narrative within ancient Greek literature.
-These stories not only provide insights into the geographical and cultural understandings of the Greeks but also reflect deeper philosophical and ethical concerns that permeate Greek thought.
+The connections between the legends of Atlantis and Hyperborea and the works of Homer represent a fascinating intersection of myth, philosophy, and epic narrative in ancient Greek literature.
+These stories not only provide insights into the Greeks’ geographical and cultural understanding but also reflect deeper philosophical and ethical concerns that permeate Greek thought.
 Below, we explore these themes in greater detail, delving into how these mythical and literary works intertwine and what they signify about ancient Greek civilisation.
 (The Troy, Hyperborea and Atlantis Connection)

 Homer’s Influence and the Greek Mythical Landscape